Millions of people in the Middle East and North Africa (MENA) will be hitting the shops soon to look for the best deals this holiday shopping season.

 Generate a buzz

 Twitter is a great place to launch something new and connect with occasions in the MENA region.
-When @PrintDotSa connected with Saudi audiences to boost awareness with students going back to school, they used a Promoted Trend and saw +14% impressions (vs. avg benchmark) and a 400% increase in sales.
+When @PrintDotSa connected with Saudi audiences to boost awareness with students going back to school, they used a Trend Takeover and saw +14% impressions (vs. avg benchmark) and a 400% increase in sales.
 Read the full success story here.

 Today, up to 72% of Twitter users in Saudi Arabia and the UAE, and 62% of users in Egypt, consider Twitter one of their main sources for online video content.
 The MENA region also represents one of the largest groups of active users on Twitter Moments, which enable people to stitch together multiple Tweets into slideshow-like stories.